COVID-19

 COVID-19 Resources:

 There is so much information being disseminated about the coronavirus pandemic and the information gets modified or updated so fast and so frequently, it seems appropriate to me, Dr. Jones, to get something in front of people to help them make sense of all this and try to separate fact from fiction.
-Understand that what is presented here is my interpretation of the volumes of data that is currently out there regarding COVID-19.
-And while I have sourced the information that is provided, these numbers are constantly changing as new data is collected and new variables introduced.
-Moreover, there is a range of values for most of this data as different reports are generally studying different patient populations or the same population at different times.
+Understand that what is presented here is my interpretation of the volumes of data that are currently out there regarding COVID-19.
+While I have sourced the information that is provided, these numbers are constantly changing as new data is collected and new variables are introduced.
+Moreover, there is a range of values for most of this data as different reports generally study different patient populations or the same population at different times.
 Additionally, I am not an Epidemiologist or a specialist in Infectious Diseases, so cannot rely on my own intuition to any great extent regarding the information that I am reviewing.

 So What Exactly is COVID-19?

-Coronavirus 2019 (officially SARS-CoV-2) is a novel virus belonging to the coronavirus family which primarily infects the respiratory tract of individuals that contract it.
-It can also cause gastro-intestinal symptoms in some people.
+Coronavirus 2019 (officially SARS-CoV-2) is a novel virus belonging to the coronavirus family which primarily infects the respiratory tract of individuals who contract it.
+It can also cause gastrointestinal symptoms in some people.
 “Novel” is a fancy way of saying new—new in the sense that it is distinctly different from all the other coronaviruses that are already out there.
 Coronaviruses in general are not new and, among other things, are one of the causes of the common cold.
 The problem with new viruses is that no one’s immune system has already seen it and developed antibodies to it, meaning that EVERYONE IN THE WORLD (ALL 7.8 BILLION OF US) CAN CATCH IT!
 That’s a lot of people.
 If a new infection also turns out to be particularly dangerous to humans, like COVID-19, it puts entire populations at risk.

 What are the Usual Symptoms of COVID-19?